pcarney8/katacoda-scenarios/openshift-applier/step2.md

 For this tutorial, we are going to use an existing Ruby OpenShift Template.

 In many cases you may want your own custom template, but the process is the same.
+To learn more about OpenShift Templates, go [here](https://docs.openshift.com/container-platform/3.10/dev_guide/templates.html).

 First you'll need to find the name of the template you want to pull in: